gethinode/hinode/content/post/salesforce-marketing-cloud-implementation-checklist.md

   "date": "2022-06-10T17:22:50.000Z",
-  "title": "Salesforce Marketing Cloud Implementation Checklist", "Slug": "salesforce-marketing-cloud-implementation-checklist", "description": "Salesforce <a href="https://www.salesforce.com/products/marketing-cloud/overview/">Marketing Cloud</a> is only getting stronger within its own universe in the Salesforce ecosystem.
-Overall, it can be complicated as it’s a huge platform in general.
-Like the 757–200 in the photo above, the pointers below will help you land safely &amp; securely on a tight schedule when conducting an implementation..", "tags": ["marketing","salesforce-marketing","salesforce","cloud-marketing-tips","marketing-cloud"], "author": {
+  "title": "Salesforce Marketing Cloud Implementation Checklist", "Slug": "salesforce-marketing-cloud-implementation-checklist", "description": "Salesforce Marketing Cloud is only getting stronger within its own universe in the Salesforce ecosystem.
+Overall, it can be complicated as it’s a huge platform in general.", "tags": ["marketing","salesforce-marketing","salesforce","cloud-marketing-tips","marketing-cloud"], "author": {
     "name": Tommy Holden,